 Coincidently, Oliver also doesn’t melt one’s heart from the get go.
 But one can’t judge him – he has it rough having to make a fresh start in a new town and attending a new school.
-He is a smart kid, but quite wimpy, which makes him a perfect target for the school bullies.
+He is a smart kid, but quite wimpy, making him a perfect target for the school bullies.

 When they take away his phone and keys, he has to resort to asking the “old guy next door” to use the phone so he can call his mother at work.
 Vincent is broke and sees an opportunity to make some money by babysitting the young boy for his overworked mother.
-Since it doesn’t get much closer than the next door neighbor, Oliver’s mom reluctantly agrees.
+Since it doesn’t get much closer than the next-door neighbor, Oliver’s mom reluctantly agrees.
 Little does she know that Vincent’s babysitting methods are far from being conventional…

 Classifying St. Vincent into any genre – such as drama or comedy or even Coming-of-Age — would be inaccurate and likely set unrealistic expectations for the viewer.
 The story is well told and both Bill Murray and Jaeden Lieberher stand their ground well in their respective leading roles.

-St. Vincent features a great Coming-of-Age subplot as young Oliver finds in Vincent, not only a babysitter (that he feels he doesn’t need), but also a mentor, father-figure and …a friend.
+St. Vincent features a great Coming-of-Age subplot as young Oliver finds in Vincent, not only a babysitter (that he feels he doesn’t need), but also a mentor, father figure and …a friend.
 True, Vincent is not without his imperfections, but hey – whoever doesn’t have them is free to throw the first stone.
-The naïve and innocent youngster gets a crash course on real life from Vincent – and an honest one lacking the preaching of insincere morals and sugarcoated lies.
+The naïve and innocent youngster gets a crash course on real-life from Vincent – and an honest one lacking the preaching of insincere morals and sugarcoated lies.